moisrar47/CW2025/README.md

 - Pause menu overlay and audio controls.
 - High-score saving and loading.

+There is one minor UX issue related to audio:

+- If you start a **New Game from the pause menu**, the background music can continue playing while the pause overlay is visible.
+It can still be muted or lowered using the audio controls, and this behaviour does **not** occur when using **“Play Again”** from the game-over screen.

-If the marker encounters any unexpected behaviour, it is unintentional and not known at the time of submission.
+If any unexpected behaviour is encountered, it is unintentional and not known at the time of submission.

 ---